whosonfirst/go-base64-tools/README.md

 # go-base64-tools

-A Go package for doing base64 related things
+There are many Go packages for doing base64 related things.
+This one is ours.

 ## Install